 Coffee anyone?
 There are macchiatos, expressos, mochaccinos and all the standard fare but why wouldn’t you opt for the traditional Venezuelan Guayoyo coffee sweetened with sugar cane and served without milk.
 A recommended starter for the health conscious is their invitingly named Ensalada de Palmito y Aguacate, a salad with a sliced avocado centre with palm hearts, mixed lettuce, tomatoes and red onions.
 Their avocado sauce sounds mild enough but is so fiery it will lift you out of your seat.
 This sauce comes in a tiny saucer separate from the main dish for good reason.

-With idyllic views of canal life; ducks, barges and the committed throng of canalside joggers, this Venezuelan café bar is one for the winter dining diary.
+With idyllic views of canal life; ducks, barges and the committed throng of canalside joggers, this Venezuelan café bar is one for the spring-summer dining diary.